Floral Telecaster Build:

 Upper Left and Lower Left Bout - 10% Gyroid Infill, 4 Perimeter Layers

-No support on the Filets for the Bouts.
+No support on the filets for the Bouts.

 Internal Carbon Fiber Rod Placement:

-In the first version of the Telecaster, I used 3 rods in total.
+Telecaster V1: I used 3 rods in total.
 I used one main 12 mm diameter rod down the middle and 2 smaller 8 mm diameter rods along the sides of the center body of the guitar.
 Only using one stainless steel linear rod proved to be too flimsy and the entire body of the guitar unplayable.

-In my headless guitar I decided to use 6 steel linear rods in total, which proved to be effective and stopped the guitar body from flexing.
+Headless Guitar: I decided to use 6 steel linear rods in total, which proved to be effective and stopped the guitar body from flexing.
 However, the new problem was that the guitar weighed significantly more and felt heavy despite being a headless guitar design.

 Floral Wallpaper: